-Students are required to purchase textbooks for each of the courses and these are an integral part of the teaching process.
+Students are required to purchase textbooks (available in digital and hard copy format) for each of the courses and these are an integral part of the teaching process.
 Staff use a range of teaching styles, both traditional and involving the use of technology when appropriate.
-Students will require an advanced scientific calculator (for example Casio FX-991EX Classwiz).
+Students will require an advanced scientific calculator (for example Casio FX-991CW).
 There is no coursework involved in either course.